chimmelb/fun-node-homework/readme.md

 * A text box to input potential sequences
 * A button to submit the text to the server

 Responses from the server should be indicated to the user (i.e. icon for success or fail, a toast, message alert, whatever).
-Clear the text box after a successful response to enter another one.
-Other page flair is fine, but this is not a design assignment.
+Clear the text box after a successful response to enter another one. **Do not validate Sequences on the Web page**

+Other page flair is fine (CSS styles, etc), show your artistic skills if you want to, but this is not a design assignment.

+I would prefer a single index.html file for the Web portion, rather than a fully buildable/deployable boilerplate project.

 **Choose a modern framework!** This single page must be in a modern framework.
-Examples of these would be ReactJS, AngularJS (1 or 2), VueJS, Ember, Polymer etc. *Do not use jQuery.*
+Examples of these would be ReactJS, AngularJS, *VueJS*, Ember, Polymer etc. *Do not use jQuery.*

 #### Server